Lady Marmalade: Music video

-"We wanted to showcase each of the ‘four badass chicks from the Moulin Rouge’ bringing together their different skills and personas into a true celebration of diversity, talent, and female unity."
+"We wanted to showcase each of the 'four badass chicks from the Moulin Rouge' bringing together their different skills and personas into a true celebration of diversity, talent, and female unity."

 — — Missy Elliott, the song's co-producer; 2021.

-The music video, directed by Paul Hunter, shows all four performers in lingerie in a cabaret-style video (with rapper Missy Elliott giving an introduction) and was filmed on sets built to resemble the actual Moulin Rouge nightclub around the turn of the 20th century.
+The music video, directed by Paul Hunter, filmed in March 2001 shows all four performers in lingerie in a cabaret-style video (with rapper Missy Elliott giving an introduction) and was filmed on sets built to resemble the actual Moulin Rouge nightclub around the turn of the 20th century.
 Interviewed by MTV News, the singers expressed their excitement about the video.
 Pink predicted the clip would be like a "circus on acid", while Aguilera said that "The video's going to be dope."
 She further elaborated on the video's concept, saying: "We're going to be having cabaret costumes.
 It's something you've never seen from us before.
 So, it's going to be fun."